operator-framework/java-operator-sdk/README.md

   Operators in Java with the Java Operator SDK" blog series](https://developers.redhat.com/articles/2022/02/15/write-kubernetes-java-java-operator-sdk#).
 - [Keycloak operator](https://github.com/keycloak/keycloak/tree/main/operator): the official
   Keycloak operator, built with Quarkus and JOSDK.
-- [Apache Flink Kubernetes operator](https://github.com/apache/flink-kubernetes-operator) is the market lead among Flink operators.
+- [Apache Flink Kubernetes operator](https://github.com/apache/flink-kubernetes-operator) is the market leader among Flink operators.
 - [Strimzi Access operator](https://github.com/strimzi/kafka-access-operator).
 While the core Strimzi operator development predates
   JOSDK, but new components like the Access operator is using the framework.
 - [EureKubeOperator](https://medium.com/@heesuk.dev/implementing-kubernetes-operator-for-eureka-service-discovery-integration-by-java-operator-sdk-d21d8087c38e): integrates service discovery of Eureka and Kubernetes using the framework - developed by 11street.
-It is not released as open source yet, but is a very interesting reading about this problem and how it is solved by an operator in writen JOSDK.
+It is not released as an open source yet but is very interesting to read about this problem and how it is solved by an operator written with JOSDK.